 Snake Rattle ‘n’ Roll Soundtrack (NES), David Wise, 1990

-The game’s name was obviously inspired by classic 1954 rock ‘n’ roll song Shake Rattle and Roll.
-As such, the musical direction that David Wise’s soundtrack would take was clear from the get go.
-Wise would apply his intimate knowledge of the NES sound chip to deliver a chiptunes homage to 1950s rock ‘n’ roll.
-Of course, few other game scores – before or since – have sought to emulate early rock ‘n’ roll music, so the Snake Rattle ‘n’ Roll soundtrack was bound to be a distinctive one.
+The game’s name was obviously inspired by the classic 1954 rock ‘n’ roll song Shake Rattle and Roll.
+As such, the musical direction that David Wise’s soundtrack would take was clear from the get-go.
+Wise would apply his intimate knowledge of the NES sound chip to deliver a chiptune homage to 1950s rock ‘n’ roll.
+Of course, before or since, few other game scores have sought to emulate early rock ‘n’ roll music, so the Snake Rattle ‘n’ Roll soundtrack was bound to be a distinctive one.

 While Wise does an outstanding job fulfilling his brief, he also goes beyond just referencing his historical inspirations.
 Two level tracks present a twist on the rock ‘n’ roll formula that Wise deploys with such panache.
-“Level 2” is a bit of an oddity, as if it’s trying to break the 1950s rock template down to its bare ingredients with a more rudimentary, skeletal arrangement – and then tops it off with a nasal, somewhat cutesy lead.
-It’s no doubt an experiment and fairly intriguing, but it’s hard to say whether it’s successful.
+“Level 2” is a bit of an oddity, as if it’s trying to break the 1950s rock template down to its essential ingredients with a more rudimentary, skeletal arrangement – and then tops it off with a nasal, somewhat cutesy lead.
+It’s undoubtedly an experiment and reasonably intriguing, but it’s hard to say whether it’s successful.

-The Genesis port of Snake Rattle ‘n’ Roll received plaudits for the effort that was put into turning the game into a true 16-bit experience, and this determination to go the extra mile shows in the music as well.
+The Genesis port of Snake Rattle ‘n’ Roll received plaudits for the effort put into turning the game into a true 16-bit experience, and this determination to go the extra mile shows in the music as well.
 Wise largely writes a new score, honouring the same early rock ‘n’ roll inspirations as the NES original.
-The Genesis’ more powerful sound chip should help of course, but Wise’s new tracks feel more repetitive than their NES brethren as they shuffle along, largely lacking their excitement and energy.
+The Genesis’ more powerful sound chip should help, of course, but Wise’s new tracks feel more repetitive than their NES brethren as they shuffle along, often lacking the excitement and energy of their 8-bit counterparts.
 And while Wise tries to give the game’s new locales individual colours, only “Level 8: Snake Lakes” receives truly distinctive tones.
 It’s by no means a bad soundtrack and still entertaining, but ultimately the Genesis score settles for “good” rather than “great”.

 - 01 - Title Screen Wise, David 1:47